bvibber/turtle-world/readme.md

 ## Execution model

-The interpreter and all builtin procedures are implemented as JavaScript `async` functions.
+Logo code is presented with a synchronous, single-threaded execution model, but the interpreter and all builtin procedures are implemented as JavaScript `async` functions.
 Logo commands may thus wait on timers, promises, or other async operations without blocking the event loop.

 This also allows control flow to be introspected, visualized, and debugged interactively on the web through a hook system.
-(Hook system not yet implemented.)

 ## Lists